SAP-samples/teched2023-DT261/exercises/ex3 /README.md

     ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/80e4b1f7-b08f-488d-aecb-1f238716fa82)

-    You can find that the phases are now turned to **Green** along with Main Node (except the Scope information phase, as explained earlier in step 2 of exercise 3.2.3).
+    You can find that the phases are now turned to **Green** along with Main Node (except the Scope information phase, as explained earlier in action 2 of exercise 3.2.3).
 That means you have successfully implemented all the needed SAP Notes from this XML to make the application up to date.

 **Congratulations!
 You have now completed all the steps for today’s session!**